karawoo/INFX-598J-assignment-2/code/dv_vis.md

          year = as.numeric(year))
 ```

-Finally, we'll want to merge the fatality and population data
+Finally, we'll want to merge the fatality and population data.

 ```r